marcominerva/SearchGPT/README.md

     }

 > **Note**
 The search index must contain a field named `content` that is searchable and retrievable.
-If you want to use different fields, you need to change the code in the [ChatService]() class.
+If you want to use different fields, you need to change the code in the [ChatService.cs](https://github.com/marcominerva/SearchGPT/blob/master/src/SearchGpt.BusinessLayer/Services/ChatService.cs) class.

 For more information about the structure of the project, refer to [ChatGptPlayground documentation](https://github.com/marcominerva/ChatGptPlayground).